 VRSG supports full-featured light points; processing runs entirely in vertex shader programs downloaded to the graphics chipset, providing exceptional performance.
 VRSG light points were developed with input from subject matter experts, such as commercial and military pilots.

 All light points, including directional light points with unique per FOV edge attenuation behavior, run entirely in the vertex shader, providing exceptional performance.
 Light point features include:

 VRSG provides realistic light lobes that yield per-pixel radial attenuation and per-vertex axial attenuation.
 VRSG light lobes are flexible enough to support landing lights, taxi lights, headlights, and searchlights.
 VRSG light lobes do not require multiple database render passes or hardware that can store alpha information in the frame buffer.
 Instead, VRSG light lobes are rendered single-pass, which affords minimal performance degradation when enabling a light lobe.
 You can configure multiple concurrent, independent light lobes.
 No drastic impact on fill rate or geometry processing penalties is incurred when enabling light lobes.
-VRSG supports up to 20 independent, concurrent, steerable light lobes for video cards that support Pixel Shader Model 5.0.
+VRSG supports independent, concurrent, steerable light lobes for video cards that support Pixel Shader Model 5.0.

 VRSG supports a highly optimized dynamic lighting pipeline, which uses per-vertex color, blended with per-polygon material, combined with ambient lighting conditions and directional light sources for efficient and convincing dynamic lighting effects.

 VRSG supports environment and weather effects such as:

 VRSG uses an ephemeris model to calculate sun position, moon position, star position, and moon phase from date, time, and geographic location.
 Lighting conditions can also be automatically calculated from date, time, and geographic location.